mickaelChen/ReDO/README.md

 ```

 ### Load pretrained models
-Weights pretrained on Flowers and LFW datasets can be downloaded from [google drive](https://drive.google.com/drive/folders/1hUb2iOTJAbWw1NotWGAsEt4ASomhOwbh).
+Weights pretrained on Flowers, LFW, and CUB datasets can be downloaded from [google drive](https://drive.google.com/drive/folders/1hUb2iOTJAbWw1NotWGAsEt4ASomhOwbh).

 - *dataset_nets_state.tar.gz*: pretrained weights for all 4 networks used during training in a single file.